Critical Infrastructure Defence Act: Indigenous concerns

-The law is a direct response to the Wet'suwet'en protests.
+The law is a direct response to the Wetʼsuwetʼen protests.
 Many view it as a racially targeted law that violates Indigenous rights.
-Arthur Noskey, Grand Chief of the Treaty 8 First Nations of Alberta, called the bill "racialized" and believes that it will aggravate tensions between police and Indigenous peoples, and provide justification for the arrest and brutalization of Indigenous peoples.
+Arthur Noskey, Grand Chief of the Treaty 8 First Nations of Alberta, called the bill "racialized" and said that it would aggravate tensions between police and Indigenous peoples, and provide justification for the arrest and brutalization of Indigenous peoples.
 Assembly of First Nations Alberta regional chief, Marlene Poitras, was concerned that many Indigenous peoples would not be able to afford the steep fines associated with Bill 1 violations, and many could end up being jailed.
 She was concerned that the bill would serve to exacerbate the issue of already high incarceration rates among Indigenous peoples in Canada.
-Alberta Liberal leader David Khan, a constitutional and Indigenous rights lawyer, said that new law could interfere with Indigenous Peoples' rights to hunt, fish or gather on traditional land.
+Alberta Liberal leader David Khan, a constitutional and Indigenous rights lawyer, said that new law could interfere with Indigenous peoples' rights to hunt, fish or gather on traditional land.